pchemguy/SQLiteC-for-VBA/Project Overview.md

 * *CPearson/Array* contains the [Chip Pearson's Array library][CPearson Array] with some fixes,
 * *Guard* contains the Guard component used for input validation and testing,
-* *Project Utils* contains the *RDVBA Project Utils* package, and
+* *Project Utils* contains the [RDVBA Project Utils][] package, and
 * *Shared* contains several regular modules with various helper routines.

 There are three other root-level directories in this project.
 The *SQLite* directory contains sufficiently mature components, which are the main focus of this project. *SQLiteDBdev* includes various experimental/draft modules.
-Finally, the *DllManager* directory contains the *DLL Manager* developed specifically for the SQLiteC subpackage, but it may be useful in other projects and is described later in this documentation.
+Finally, the *DllTools* directory contains [DLL Manager][DllTools] developed specifically for the SQLiteC subpackage, but it may be useful in other projects and is described later in this documentation.

 I do not use the top-level directory *Tests*.
 Instead, I prefer having individual test modules as close to their targets as possible.
 In this relatively large project, I decided to make one exception.
 While I usually place test fixtures within test modules, in this case, it would mean a lot of duplicated code.
 Further, some of them are complex enough to justify tests of their own.
 For these reasons, I grouped test fixtures into several separate *Fix-* prefixed modules.
 To avoid global namespace pollution, I decided to use predeclared classes rather than standard modules.
 And because these modules serve the entire project, they essentially constitute a test fixtures subpackage.
 I added tests to this subpackage and placed it under the main project directory (*SQLite*).